 Secure the catheter to the thigh with an adhesive bandage or tape.

-Hang the bag on the bed rails, so that urine can drain via gravity.
+Hang the bag in a dependent position, so that urine can drain via gravity.

 Be sure to maintain strict sterile technique during the procedure to avoid urinary tract infection Introduction to Urinary Tract Infections (UTIs) Urinary tract infections (UTIs) can be divided into upper tract infections, which involve the kidneys ( pyelonephritis), and lower tract infections, which involve the bladder ( cystitis), urethra... read more .

-It is often helpful to have an assistant to expose the meatus in women, especially those who are obese or have pelvic organ prolapse.
+It is often helpful to have an assistant to help expose the meatus in women, especially those who are obese or have pelvic organ prolapse.
+Gentle retraction of the labia is helpful.